kubernetes-sigs/gateway-api/geps/gep-2649/index.md

 merging should take place.
 This mainly applies to `overrides`, since for `defaults`, there should be no value present in a field on the final object.

+There is one exception here: the listMapType list.
+These are lists of structs that, in their API definitions, define one string in the struct as a key, and are defined to be treated the same as a map (only one entry for each value in the key can be present, and patches that duplicate the key overwrite the rest of the struct).

+For these values, and these values _only_, implementations SHOULD treat the list like a map and merge values into the corresponding entry, by the key field.

 This table shows how this works for various types:

 |Type|Object config|Override Policy config|Result|